GliderToolsCommunity/GliderTools/README.rst

 How you can contribute
 ----------------------
 - Join the community by introducing yourself `here <https://github.com/GliderToolsCommunity/GliderTools/discussions/47>`_ (no need to be a Python or Git guru!
 Just say what you are working with and join the discussion)
-- Error reporting with using GitLab (https://github.com/GliderToolsCommunity/GliderTools/issues/new).
+- If you find an error, please report it on `Github <https://github.com/GliderToolsCommunity/GliderTools/issues/new>`_.
 Please copy the entire error message (even if it's long).
-- Detailed error reporting so users know where the fault lies.
 - Oxygen processing is rudimentary so far but we are on it and happy to get your support `here <https://github.com/GliderToolsCommunity/GliderTools/discussions/74>`_

 For contributing follow the `instructions <https://glidertools.readthedocs.io/en/latest/contributing.html>`_